karanjariwala/Hl7-Parser--imp/README.md

 # Hl7-Parser--imp
 https://karanjariwala.github.io/Hl7-Parser--imp/

-Pase any Hl7 message to parse the message for the particular segment and offset.
+Parse any Hl7 message! to parse the message for the particular segment and offset.
-Ex: segment: "OBX" and Offset 3 will pull all the OBX 3 fields in the message.
+Ex: Paste the Hl7 Message with segment: "OBX" and Offset: "3".
+This will pull all the OBX 3 fields in the message.